svenfinke/svenfinke.github.io/_posts/2018-10-16-be-different-be-proud.md

 ## Why is diversity important?

-A diverse environment will encourage everyone to be how they are.
-Don't put on a mask so that you are as normal as possible.
-This is a very toxic thing to start with...
+A diverse environment will encourage everyone to be how and who they are.
+This may sound like a small thing, but it actually means a lot.